Ayuilos/MultiResourceEIP/README.md

     event ResourceOverwritten(uint256 indexed tokenId, bytes8 overwritten);

     /*
-    @notice Accepts the resouce from pending.
+    @notice Accepts the resource from pending.
     @dev Moves the resource from the pending array to the accepted array.
 Array order is not preserved.
     @param tokenId the token to accept a resource